 For development and testing, start with a shared shortcode.
 You can upgrade to a dedicated code once your application is live and gaining traction.

-Step 3: Understand the Callback Payload
+Step 3: Understand the USSD API Callback Payload

 {